Ganeshpy3/Machine-learning/README.md

 # Machine learning

-> **It is a branch of science which gives computer a ability to learn without being explicitly programmed**
+> **It is a bran ch of science which gives computer a ability to learn without being explicitly programmed**